WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 There are currently two ways of installing drivers:

 The driver pack you downloaded could contain a tool called DriverUpdater (by @gus33000).
-If you didn’t find it there, download it from the link.
+If you didn’t find it there, download it from the link above.

 # W: is the assigned letter for the Windows partition